Seilamuk/Seilamuk-/unity/Android-InApp-Unity-Documentation.md

 <a name="step4" />
 ##Step 4, Adding an exit ad to your project

-Use the 'StartAppBackAndHomePlugin' in components where you would like the user to press 'home' or 'back' to exit the application.
+Use the *StartAppBackAndHomePlugin* in components where you would like the user to press 'home' or 'back' to exit the application.
 The plugin will show an ad and then exit the application.

-*a.* Copy the StartAppBackAndHomePlugin.cs to the Assets folder *b.* Drag the StartAppBackAndHomePlugin.cs to the components which you would like pressing 'home' or 'back' to exit the application
+*1.* Copy the StartAppBackAndHomePlugin.cs to the Assets folder <br></br>
+*2.* Drag the StartAppBackAndHomePlugin.cs to the components which you would like pressing 'home' or 'back' to exit the application <br></br>
-*c.* Do not implement exit on the 'back' in this components
+*3.* Do not implement exit on the 'back' in this components <br></br>

 > **NOTE:** there is no need to implement exit on the 'back' button in these components as the plugin will exit the application after showing the ad.
 For additional usage options, please refer to [Extended Usage](Android-InApp-Unity-Documentation#extended-usage) section.